TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- It would always be drawn over the backpack.
 	- We might decrease the bomb density a little so that the bomber isn't too heavy.

-- forbid arming grenades when frozen
-	- happens only for mouse hotkeys

 - fix smoke particles becoming bubbles as we still have a good repro
 	- perhaps effect ids remain the same but content is different